papiocloudsoftware/papio-pipelines/README.md

 | [gitPush]     | Pushes any local commits (or optionally tags) to the remote git source | [PushToRemoteStep] |

 [PushToRemoteStep]: ./src/main/java/com/papiocloud/pipelines/plugins/steps/PushToRemoteStep.java
 [gitPush]: ./docs/steps/gitPush.md

+## Contributing

+To contribute, fork the repository and create an [issue.](https://github.com/papiocloudsoftware/papio-pipelines/issues) Try to be as specific as possible with the request for functionality along with Jenkinsfile snippets if you can.
+All Java code must include [spock](https://spockframework.org/) unit tests.